-(1) Represents number of shares of common stock expected to be granted to the named individual pursuant to the 2013 Equity Incentive Plan concurrently with the completion of this offering, based upon an assumed public offering price equal to the midpoint of the price range set forth on the cover page of this prospectus.
+(1) Represents number of shares of common stock expected to be granted to the named individual pursuant to the 2013 Equity Incentive Plan concurrently with the completion of this offering, based upon a public offering price equal to \$11.50 per share of our common stock.

-(2) Assumes an aggregate of shares of common stock and an aggregate of offering.
+(2) Based on an aggregate of 16,698,913 shares of common stock and an aggregate of 13,039,996 common units (other than common units to be held by us) outstanding immediately following this offering.

-(3) Includes an aggregate of common units to be held by trusts established by Mr. Hoffler for the benefit of family members and Shares of restricted common stock to be granted to Mr. Hoffler under our 2013 Equity Incentive Plan concurrently with the completion of this offering.
+(3) Includes an aggregate of 915,973 common units to be held by trusts established by Mr. Hoffler for the benefit of family members and 4,348 shares of restricted common stock to be granted to Mr. Hoffler under our 2013 Equity Incentive Plan concurrently with the completion of this offering, which shares will vest ratably as to one-third of the shares on each of the date of grant and the first two anniversaries of the date of grant.

-- (4) Includes an aggregate of common units to be held by trusts and other entities established by Mr. Kirk for the benefit of family members and shares of restricted common stock to be granted to Mr. Kirk under our 2013 Equity Incentive Plan concurrently with the completion of this offering. - (5) Includes restricted shares to be granted to each of our independent directors concurrently with completion of this offering, which shares will vest ratably as to one-third of the shares on each of the first three anniversaries of the date of grant. - (5) Includes common units to be held by a trust for the benefit of Mr. Nero's family members.
+- (4) Includes an aggregate of 434,981 common units to be held by trusts and other entities established by Mr. Kirk for the benefit of family members and 3,478 shares of restricted common stock to be granted to Mr. Kirk under our 2013 Equity Incentive Plan concurrently with the completion of this offering, which shares will vest ratably as to one-third of the shares on each of the date of grant and the first two anniversaries of the date of grant. - (5) Includes 2,174 restricted shares to be granted to each of our independent directors concurrently with completion of this offering, which shares will vest ratably as to one-third of the shares on each of the date of grant and the first two anniversaries of the date of grant. - (6) Includes 30,094 common units to be held by a trust for the benefit of Mr. Nero's family members.